MarceloSpessoto/MarceloSpessoto.github.io/_posts/2026-08-24-kernel-mentorship.md

 # Introduction

-I've been a mentee for the Linux Foundation's "Linux kernel Spring Unpaid 2026" mentorship, and I'd like to share my experiences with it.
+I’ve been a mentee for the Linux Foundation’s “Linux kernel Spring Unpaid 2026” mentorship, and I’d like to share my experiences with it.

-For context, I've already been into free software, and I've worked on projects such as `kworkflow` and the Linux kernel itself.
-However, I've always felt that my kernel contributions were still very lacking in depth and importance.
-Most of my contributions were based on simple code style fixes, that enabled me to understand the development workflow, but I did not feel like I was implementing significant changes for the community at all.
-Later, I managed to deliver a good documentation update for the AMD display subsystem, which felt much greater for a contribution, but was still not enough for me.
+For context, I’ve already been into free software, and I’ve worked on projects such as `kworkflow` and the Linux kernel itself.
+However, I’ve always felt that my kernel contributions were still very lacking in depth and importance.
+Most of my contributions were based on simple code style fixes that enabled me to understand the development workflow, but I did not feel like I was implementing significant changes for the community at all.
+Later, I managed to deliver a good documentation update for the AMD display subsystem, which felt much greater as a contribution, but was still not enough for me.

-Joining the mentorship was an opportunity to force myself to dive deeper into kernel development and put myself into a "new level".
+Joining the mentorship was an opportunity to force myself to dive deeper into kernel development and put myself into a “new level”.
 First of all, I wanted to get more technical contributions and attempt to do some programming.
-Second, I wanted to get more familiarized with the workflow.
+Second, I wanted to get more familiar with the workflow.
-I already knew how to compile the kernel, set up the VM for basic change validation, format patches, submit with git send-mail, track the patch with the kernel lore and submit new versions.
+I already knew how to compile the kernel, set up the VM for basic change validation, format patches, submit with git send-mail, track the patch with the kernel lore, and submit new versions.
 However, the entire process still felt unnatural and filled with overhead.
 I needed more practice, but also took the opportunity to try new workflows I had not considered yet.

-This post will be divided into large sections, each describing a different perspective/topic on what I've done/learnt during the last months.
+This post will be divided into large sections, each describing a different perspective/topic on what I’ve done/learnt during the last months.

 # Experimenting with setup

-I've always used the typical `kw` flow for build and development.
+I’ve always used the typical `kw` flow for build and development.
 If you do not know the [`kworkflow` project](https://kworkflow.org/index.html), I totally recommend checking it out!

 My main issue with this workflow was managing my VM environments for kernel deployment.
 It always felt for me like a burden to manually set up and manage existing VMs.
 Compiling the kernel was fine.
-I used [FLUSP guide for x86 VMs](https://flusp.ime.usp.br/kernel/use-qemu-to-play-with-linux/).
+I used the [FLUSP guide for x86 VMs](https://flusp.ime.usp.br/kernel/use-qemu-to-play-with-linux/).
 I think it is pretty good, but I wondered if I could do better.

-So, before starting developing at all, I attempted to simplify my deployment pipeline.
+So, before starting to develop at all, I attempted to simplify my deployment pipeline.
 I had started the mentorship with no preconfigured VM, so I decided to try the [syzkaller setup guide](https://github.com/google/syzkaller/blob/master/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md).
-Using debootstrap was a huge improvement over initial setup, but I still had to manually invoke and boot the VM.
+Using debootstrap was a huge improvement over the initial setup, but I still had to manually invoke and boot the VM.
 For these cases, I usually declare a simple .bashrc alias to replace the QEMU command.

-This was already enough and I was already satisfied, but I suddenly found out about `virtme-ng` and decided to give a try.
+This was already enough, and I was already satisfied, but I suddenly found out about `virtme-ng` and decided to give it a try.

 ## Using virtme-ng

-I've previously heard a lot about `virtme-ng` in the past, but never tried it.
-It came to me by accident during the mentorship, and this time I've decided to give it a shot.
+I’ve previously heard a lot about `virtme-ng` in the past, but never tried it.
+It came to me by accident during the mentorship, and this time I’ve decided to give it a shot.
 It ended up being my definite tool for kernel deployment (and build), and I will describe how I currently use it for development.